A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Appendix

-with the initial condition of $[100.0,0.0,0.0,0.0,5.0]$. $k_a = 1$ is the absorption rate of drug into the central compartment from the dosing compartment, $CL = 1$ is the clearance parameter of drug elimination, $V_c = 20$ is the central volume of distribution, $Q_1 = 2$ is the inter-compartmental clearance between central and first peripheral compartment, $Q_2 = 0.5$ is the inter-compartmental clearance between central and second peripheral compartment, $V_{p_1} = 10$ is the first peripheral compartment distribution volume, $V_{p_2} = 100$ is the second peripheral compartment distribution volume, $V_{max} = 0$ is the maximal rate of saturable elimination of drug, $K_m = 2$ is the Michaelis-Mentens constant, $k_{in} = 10$ is the input rate to the response (PD) compartment with a maximal inhibitory effect of $I_{max} = 1$, $IC_{50} = 2$ is a parameter for the concentration at 50\% of the effect and $k_{out} = 2$ is the elimination rate of the response, and $\gamma = 1$ is the model sigmoidicity.
+The fourth model is a non-stiff pharmacokinetic/pharmacodynamic model (PKPD) \cite{upton_basic_2014}, which is in the form of { } with the initial condition of $[100.0,0.0,0.0,0.0,5.0]$. $k_a = 1$ is the absorption rate of drug into the central compartment from the dosing compartment, $CL = 1$ is the clearance parameter of drug elimination, $V_c = 20$ is the central volume of distribution, $Q_1 = 2$ is the inter-compartmental clearance between central and first peripheral compartment, $Q_2 = 0.5$ is the inter-compartmental clearance between central and second peripheral compartment, $V_{p_1} = 10$ is the first peripheral compartment distribution volume, $V_{p_2} = 100$ is the second peripheral compartment distribution volume, $V_{max} = 0$ is the maximal rate of saturable elimination of drug, $K_m = 2$ is the Michaelis-Mentens constant, $k_{in} = 10$ is the input rate to the response (PD) compartment with a maximal inhibitory effect of $I_{max} = 1$, $IC_{50} = 2$ is a parameter for the concentration at 50\% of the effect and $k_{out} = 2$ is the elimination rate of the response, and $\gamma = 1$ is the model sigmoidicity.
 Additional doses of $100.0$ are applied to the $Depot$ variable at every $24$ time units.